Meet The Team

 In 2011, Brick was the first recipient of the Governor’s Kelby Brick Community Leadership Award, which has been given annually ever since.
 Brick has a Bachelor of Arts in government from Gallaudet University and a law degree from the Temple University Beasley School of Law.
 He is the first deaf graduate of the law school.
 He is also a Certified Deaf Interpreter.

 Kelby resides in Catonsville with his wife, Jill, and their four teenagers.

-Communications and Policy Manager
+Programs and Communications Manager